 Google Earth (GE) is extremely accurate and allows for precise route planning that, like Ozi Explorer, is as easy as point and click but with the benefits of 3D View and many organisational tools.
 The end result is a route plan that will be much more useful than one created with an NTS map for anything from onsight navigation in complicated terrain (e.g. downhill ski guiding) to full whiteout navigation (traverses across icefields).
 Crevasses and cliffbands can be avoided; direct navigation to hidden gullies or notches becomes possible; old school “handrailing” becomes completely obsolete.
 Precise navigation that is remarkably close to best-case, good visibility navigation becomes possible with zero visibility.

-SHIFT + arrows = rotate point of view on lever to center of 3D view (to gain a different perspective of geographical point)
+= rotate point of view on lever to center of 3D view (to gain a different perspective of geographical point) CTRL + arrows

-CTRL + arrows = tilt/spin stationary point of view (to “look around” from a stationary point)
+= tilt/spin stationary point of view (to “look around” from a stationary point) Sidebar

-Sidebar: Search (pretty good way to find places), My Places (where you store your work), Layers (turn on and off geographical information that comes with GE)
+: Search (pretty good way to find places), My Places (where you store your work), Layers (turn on and off geographical information that comes with GE) How to position/zoom

 Trip Planning with Google Earth